-Given that the 2011-2012 internship evaluation of comprehensive counseling and guidance program management resulted in the good to excellent range, we intend to ensure that we maintain the quality of our student preparation in this area.
-This evaluation was not included in the 2009-2010 Assessment of Student Learning Data but is consistent with the 2010-2011 administration of this assessment.
+Given that the 2012-2013 internship evaluation of comprehensive counseling and guidance program management resulted in the good to excellent range, we intend to ensure that we maintain the quality of our student preparation in this area.
+Note that there was an increase in plan/present curriculum to students.
+This evaluation was not included in the 2009-2010 Assessment of Student Learning Data but is consistent with the 2010-2011 and 2011-2012 administrations of this assessment.